 I arrived at night.
 I was shocked at the blackness of a Maine night.
 The next morning I awoke to a blizzard and was amazed by the whiteness.
 I think of Maine as white.
-White houses in white snow and white roads, white sky, even the ocean seemed white.
+White house in white snow and white roads, white sky, even the ocean seemed white.
 My life was white.
 I was removed from the color of community and now unknown, alone in the silence of a new environment.
-I found a pink house in the middle of the whiteness and immediately found an infinite amount of love for it.
+I found a pink house in the middle of whiteness and immediately found an infinite amount of love for it.
 A pink house was an island of difference in a sea of same.
 As the winter of white went on – I began to find distinctions – variations within the whiteness.
 The pink house began to feel obvious.
 I discovered uniqueness, clarity, and depth in the world of whiteness.

 — Robin Strangfeld